duggineni1999/-Frontend-Practice-/README.md

 # Britannica
 🚀 Britannica Website Clone

-A polished replica of the Polygon website using HTML, CSS, Bootstrap, and JavaScript.
-Dive into the world of blockchain and decentralized finance with our visually appealing and responsive interface.
+A polished replica of the Britannica website using HTML, CSS, Bootstrap, and JavaScript.
+Dive into the world of tech and news articles and decentralized finance with our visually appealing and responsive interface.

 🔗 Key Features: